Mesa Filipino Moderne SM North EDSA (Eat)

 Vegetables at Grilla restaurant has a lot of Filipino dishes to check out, too.

-The Binagoongang Baboy ni Kaka (225.00) is a must-try on their menu, so we agreed to order that one as well.
-However, the bagoong overpowered the saltiness of the dish.
-Bad batch, perhaps?
-The pork is tender, though.
-It also comes with eggplant.
-On the same day, I’ve learned that eggplants have no nutrients at all.
-It only provides water for the body.
-Thanks Melch and Jeck for this interesting trivia!
+The Binagoongang Baboy ni Kaka (P370.00) is a must-try on their menu, so we agreed to order it as well.
+However, the bagoong overpowered the dish with its saltiness — bad batch, perhaps?
+The pork was tender, though.
+It also came with eggplant.
+On the same day, I learned that eggplants have no nutrients at all; they only provide water for the body.
+Thanks, Melch and Jeck, for this interesting trivia!

 Want to try other Filipino restaurant?
 Check out Abe Restaurant located in Alabang.